Skip to Content

 Broad Cove Campground is the largest campground in the park, but you wouldn’t know it.
 There are many loops to choose from — some open, others wooded and more private.
 You will have a lot more choices if you don’t need hookups.

-The RV sites are in one section, and for the most part, are quite crowded together.
-We loved our stay at Broad Cove campground and in my humble opinion, it is the best Cape Breton camping available.
+The RV sites are in one section and are mostly quite crowded together, but the tent sites are spread out through woods and fields.
+We loved our stay at Broad Cove Campground, and in my humble opinion, it is the best Cape Breton camping available.

 The Broad Brook empties into the sea here, so you can choose to swim in the ocean or the river at Broad Cove Beach (swim at your own risk).
 There were never more than a handful of people on the beach, and both sunset and sunrise were spectacular!